AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 3. We MUST TDD in all cases! (or in other words: to have near 100% test coverage!)
     - same idea as what I have said above in 2, it is just not worth your time and effort trying to write a unit test for just a few lines of code that may not be critical in your software

+# Pros
+- It can remove the fear of changing, refactoring and deleting code, Since you know a lot of tests backs the code up.
+- Write only what is **neccessary**.
+- Tests acts as an example and documentation.
+- It can help orient / influence your design code towards end users for your API since you are constantly writing Tests that uses the API.
+- It helps decouple your code, since writing a test in the first place may require you to decouple in order to test.

+# Cons
+- The real benefits of TDD only comes at a pretty late stage of development
+- The time and effort of using TDD is quite high compared to immediately write code and test it right after
+- Some systems aren't easily / near impossible to test and mock, examples are such like: Simulations, Randomness and or multi-threading. (although if systems are designed with decoupling in mind, these could still be potentially tested, it all depends on the design of the system)

 With those out of the way!
 Let's finally introduce you on the steps exactly on how to use TDD~